-On September 28, 2007, AX L.P. (as borrower) and Artis (as guarantor) entered into a loan agreement with respect to an acquisition line of credit (the "Acquisition LOC") with Brookfield Bridge Lending Fund Inc. The Acquisition LOC provides for a maximum of \$75 million of financing with a maximum of 10%, or \$7.5 million, available for any use.
-The balance is applicable to the financing of acquisitions.
-Subsequent to December 31, 2007, the agreement was amended so that up to \$10 million of the balance could additionally be used by Artis to repurchase Units under its NCIB.
+On September 28, 2008, AX L.P. (as borrower) and Artis (as guarantor) entered into an amended and restated loan agreement with respect to an acquisition line of credit (the "Acquisition LOC") with Brookfield Bridge Lending Fund Inc. The Acquisition LOC provides for a maximum of \$60 million of financing, which may be utilized to fund acquisitions of office, retail and industrial properties.
+A maximum of \$7.5 million is available to be used for repurchases of Artis Trust Units under its normal course issuer bid, a maximum of \$10 million may be utilized to provide mezzanine financing and a maximum of \$10 million is available for any use.
+The credit facility may be extended for an additional year at Artis REIT's option; if the option is not exercised, the credit facility matures on September 28, 2009.
 The Acquisition LOC is secured by first mortgage financing on the properties known as the Grain Exchange Building, the Johnston Terminal, Delta Industrial and Sears Centre.
-As at December 31, 2007, no funds have been drawn on the Acquisition LOC.
+As at December 31, 2008, \$32.5 million of funds have been drawn on the Acquisition LOC.